okbob/plpgsql_check/README.md

 * `enable:check`,`enable:tracer`, `enable:other_warnings`, `enable:performance_warnings`, `enable:extra_warnings`,`enable:security_warnings`

 * `disable:check`,`disable:tracer`, `disable:other_warnings`, `disable:performance_warnings`, `disable:extra_warnings`,`disable:security_warnings`
-  This can be used to disable the Hint in returning from an anylement function.
+  This can be used to disable the Hint in returning from an anyelement function.
 Just put the pragma before the RETURN statement.

 * `type:varname typename` or `type:varname (fieldname type, ...)` - set type to variable of record type